 - A. Payroll Activities - 1.
 The library board verifies and approves salaries and wage rates annually and for each new hire. - 2.
 The director is responsible for hiring, terminating, and approving promotions.
-The bookkeeper accountant is notified in writing of such changes, along with status and pay rate changes. - 3.
-Background and reference checks are completed for all new hires. - 4.
+The accountant is notified in writing of such changes, along with status and pay rate changes. - 3.
+Background and reference checks are completed for all new hires over the age of 18. - 4.
 Time, attendance, and benefit accruals are maintained electronically and available in read-only format to the employees and direct supervisors. - 5.
 Corrections to recorded time and attendance records are approved by the employee's supervisor and authorized by the director. - 6.
 Employees' time and attendance records are approved by their supervisors.
-The director authorizes all time before the bookkeeper accountant processes payroll. - 7.
+The director authorizes all time before the accountant processes payroll. - 7.
 Payroll disbursements are reviewed and approved by the director and board treasurer prior to payment. - 8.
 Access to payroll applications is appropriately controlled by user logins and passwords. - 9.
 Payroll deposits are verified with the direct deposit confirmation. - 10.
 The library board treasurer's signature stamp is stored in a local bank lock box accessible only by the director. - 11.
 Personnel records are kept in locked file cabinets. - 12.
 The director is trained and has access to the payroll process as a back-up. - 13.
-The payroll is automatically posted to the accounting program and reconciled as part of the month-end process. - B. Purchases - 1.
-All orders are placed by the administrative assistant.
-The majority of orders are placed by the administrative assistant.
+The payroll is automatically posted to the accounting program and reconciled as part of the month-end process. - B. Purchases - The majority of orders is placed by the administrative assistant.
 The director, IT manager and community relations manager may also place orders when authorized.
 Purchase orders are created for all but immediate need purchases.
 Purchase orders are approved and signed by the library director. - 2.
-Purchase orders are encumbered into the accounting system by the bookkeeper accountant and monthly appropriation and encumbered reports are distributed available to all managers responsible for purchasing for departments or collections.

-- 3. Upon receipt of an order, the packing slip/invoice is submitted to the bookkeeper accountant for payment processing. - Library by-laws limit the purchase of any one item to \$5000 without board approval, unless it was part of the budget requests itemized and approved during the annual budget process. - 5.
-The bookkeeper accountant is responsible for tagging all non-loanable capital purchases and adding them to the library's fixed assets and/or inventory. - 6.
-All items loaned to patrons are entered, received, and accounted for in the acquisition module of the library's integrated library system software.
-Items records include purchase order number, date ordered, date received, and cost. - 7.
-Each department and branch does a physical inventory every 2 years.
+Purchase orders are encumbered into the accounting system by the accountant and monthly appropriation and encumbered reports are available to all managers responsible for purchasing for departments or collections. - 3.
+Upon receipt of an order, the packing slip/invoice is submitted to the accountant for payment processing. - 4.
+Library by-laws limit the purchase of any one item to \$5000 without board approval, unless it was part of the budget requests itemized and approved during the annual budget process. - 5.
+The accountant is responsible for tagging all non-loanable capital purchases and adding them to the library's fixed assets and/or inventory.